Tariq-B/Tariq-B/README.md

 I try to do interesting stuff here and there.

 There's a backlog of projects I haven't put on here yet.
+I'm currently in the process of doing so.